-Phase 1: These are the first studies in humans.
-The medicine is tested on a small group to assess the safety and the dose.
+Phase 1: These are the studies where a new medicine is given to humans for the first time.
+The medicine is tested on a small group of people to find out about the safety and the dose.
 For example, we may test the medicine to find the highest safe dose.
-These studies help us to assess the best way to use the medicine.
+These studies help us to find the best way to use the medicine.
 The phase usually includes 20 to 100 healthy volunteers or people with the disease.
 The phase lasts several months.

-Phase 2: These studies focus on the efficacy of the medicine.
-We test the medicine only on people with the disease.
+Phase 2: These studies focus on the efficacy of the medicine on people with the disease.
 The group includes up to several hundred people.
-The studies also assess the appropriate dose and the safety of the medicine.
-They last from several months to several years.
+The studies also assess the proper dose to be used and the safety of the medicine.
+The medicine is compared to placebo or other treatments.
+Phase 2 studies last from several months to several years.

 If the medicine is studied under its approved and in real life conditions of use, the phase 4 study is an observational study.
 It is used to review safety over a long period of time.
 The study may also look at other aspects of the treatment, such as quality of life, cost or effectiveness.